 Personalize your interactions

 It has become common knowledge that personalization is essential for marketing success as well as customer relationships.
 Why?
-Because people like to feel special and valued, and they like for businesses to recognize them as a valued member of a community.
+Because people like to feel special and valued, and they like for businesses to recognize them as valued members of a community.

 - Use data and ongoing analytics to give your emails a personal touch – you’ll be able to make personalized offers to each customer with relevant products and discounts.